efabless/openlane2/docs/source/getting_started/newcomers/index.md

 Such as checking for minimum allowed spacing between two `met1` shapes.

 OpenLane runs two `DRC` steps using `Magic` and `KLayout`: `Magic.DRC` and `KLayout.DRC`.
+Both tools have blind spots that are covered by the other tools.

-The Layout and `PDK` [DRC deck] are inputted to the tools running DRC, as shown in the diagram below:
+Both the layout and what is known as a PDK's {term}`DRC deck` are processed by the tools running DRC, as shown in the diagram below:

 ```{figure} ./OL-DRC.png
 :align: center